ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 **We should ask S. if he wants to contribute to this section**

+LoRaWAN is an asymmetric protocol with a star topology.
+Data transmitted by the IoT end-device is received by a Gateway, which relays it to a "network server".
+While the end-device is connected to the gateway via LoRa modulated RF messages, the connection between the Gateway, the network and the AA (Authentication & Authorisation) servers are done through IP traffic and can be backhauled via Wi-Fi, hardwired Ethernet or Cellular connection.

+For the end-device onboarding in LoRaWAN, the network server and the AA server needs to establish mutual trust in order to exchange configuration parameters.
+Certificate Authority based mutual TLS authentication doesn't work in LoRaWAN due to the non availability of the CA trust store.
+Self-signed certificate mutual-TLS authentication method is the alternative solution.

+The issue with self-signed certificate method is that the client or the server digital certificate is not part of a PKI (Public Key Infrastructure).
+The two Internet drafts [https://www.ietf.org/archive/id/draft-huque-dane-client-cert-08.txt] and [https://www.ietf.org/archive/id/draft-huque-tls-dane-clientid-06.txt], enables the possibility of using DNS as the PKI.

+The TLS Client and the server provisions a signed DNS TLSA record published in the DNS zone corresponding to its DNS name and X.509 certificate or public key.
+During the TLS handshake, the server requests a client certificate (via the "Client Certificate Request" message).
+The server then extracts the DANE client identity, constructs the DNS query name for the corresponding TLSA record and authenticates the client's certificate or public key.
+Thus, during mutual authentication between the backend network elements in LoRaWAN, both the client and the server could be mutually authenticated.

 ## Object Security

 ### Structured data messages: JOSE/COSE